Getting informed consent for user research

 Creating a printed consent form #

-If you are doing face to face research, you may want to use a printed consent form.
+When we are doing face to face research, we sometimes use a printed consent form.

 We have template consent forms that will work for most research activities.